 - The Union shall notify the Human Resources Director or other authorized individual in writing of such designations and re-designations.

-2. Reasonable paid release time of up to two (2) SEIU 521 Officers or their designee(s) shall be granted by the County to attend Board of Supervisors meetings subject to departmental approval.
+- Reasonable paid release time and reasonable travel time for up to two (2) SEIU 521 Officers or their designee(s) shall be granted by the County to attend Board of Supervisors meetings subject to departmental approval.
 A written request for release time shall be made to the Human Resources Department within twenty-four (24) hours following the posting of the Board Agenda.
 Any denial of union release time must be made in writing with an explanation for the denial.
 The Union will be so notified and have the opportunity to discuss this matter with the Human Resources Director whose decision shall be final.

 In the event the employee is in a business critical position, or based on the number of employees currently released to work for the union a hardship is created for the County to conduct regular business, a discussion will occur between the Union and the Department Head(s) regarding the feasibility of the release. (i.e.: if the request were to release the only payroll specialist in a department, it may not be feasible to release that person with only forty-five (45) days-notice; or, if the request were for an individual for whom we claim Federal funding and the County would suffer that loss of revenue)